salilab/imp/modules/symmetry/README.md

-This module provides support for basic symmetry, such as periodic boundary conditions (PBC).
+\brief Support for basic symmetry, such as periodic boundary conditions (PBC).

 See also IMP::core::TransformationSymmetry,
 IMP::core::TransformedDistancePairScore.